-Following on from successful European and US legs of the Joanne World Tour, Lady Gaga kicked off the UK run of arena dates with a sold out show at the Arena Birmingham.
-These shows have been a long time in the making for Gaga’s UK fan base: it’s her first arena tour across the pond since 2014 and the original run of UK dates in support of the 2016 album Joanne were rescheduled due to a flare up of Gaga’s fibromyalgia.
+Following on from successful European and US legs of the Joanne World Tour, Lady Gaga kicked off the UK run of arena dates with a sold-out show at the Arena Birmingham.
+These shows have been a long time in the making for Gaga’s UK fan base: it’s her first arena tour across the pond since 2014 and the original run of UK dates in support of the 2016 album Joanne was rescheduled due to a flare-up of Gaga’s fibromyalgia.

 In lieu of a support act, Gaga instead chose to screen Gaga: Five Foot Two: the much-acclaimed Netflix feature that documented her during the recording of Joanne and her performance at the Super Bowl LI halftime show.
 Despite the obvious conclusion to make that it’s a convenient way to avoid the extra effort required in scheduling and putting on a support act, it did serve well as a prelude to the evening.
 The intimate setting within the documentary and the portrayal of Gaga interacting with her loyal fan base gave you an impression of personal connection to an international pop superstar that would hit the stage barely 20 minutes after the documentary concluded.